puconghan/Preparation-of-Augmented-Reality-with-OpenCV-and-Aruco/README.md

         //This should now build OpenCV and opencv2 into your /usr/local/ and /usr/include directories.
 A copy of these files will be saved in the build directory.

+	Notice that if your /usr/local/ directory and /usr/include directory still does not have these opencv and opencv2 folders and files, you should 'sudo make install' under the 'build' folder again.
+It happens sometimes if you failed to sudo into your system with administrator credidential

 Tutorials for compiling Aruco using Mac Terminal (Unix)

 1. Download Aruco